 Orthodontic treatment isn't just for teenagers.
 Modern braces are more discreet and comfortable than those of the past, so you won't have to worry about a 'train track' smile.
-If you're concerned about your appearance, your dentist or orthodontist may offer 'invisible' brace options, such as:
+If you're concerned about your appearance, your dentist may offer 'invisible' brace options, such as:

 Transparent aligners can be effective for treating mild to moderate orthodontic problems, but you may need braces to correct a more serious issue.
-Your dentist or orthodontist in Brisbane will explain what options are available for you and answer any questions you have so you can make an informed decision.
+Your dentist in Brisbane will explain what options are available for you and answer any questions you have so you can make an informed decision.